hakem-club/hakem-club.github.io/data-model.md

 > **NOTE**: We keep the ranks in order of their scoring precedence (specifically keeping A in the end rather than beginning because in this game A has the highest winning value)

-A playing card is presented like this:
+A playing card is represented like this:

 ```js
 export type PlayingCard = 0..51;